Smoked Sausage, Kale and Cider Quinoa Skillet is simple, full of hearty fall flavors, and made in just one skillet.

 Smoked Sausage, Kale and Cider Quinoa Skillet #glutenfree | iowagirleats.com

-I burned the roof of my mouth eating this dish because I simply could not wait one minute longer for it to cool down before digging in.
-Not a second!
 The ingredients include some of my all-time favorites and the dish is bursting with flavor from the inside out.
-Smoked sausage?
-Gimme.
-Fresh sage, kale, and dried cranberries?
-Quintessential fall comfort food.
-Quinoa cooked in chicken broth AND cider?
-A revelation.
+Smoked sausage, fresh sage, kale, and dried cranberries are all quintessential fall comfort foods.
+Plus quinoa cooked in chicken broth AND apple cider?
+Such a game changer!

 Even better than the flavor is the fact that this dish is seriously simple and made in just one skillet.
-Cleanup in aisle not your kitchen, amiright?
+Easy, easy!

 Smoked Sausage, Kale and Cider Quinoa Skillet #glutenfree | iowagirleats.com